Ujhik/Dynamic-Storage-Piles/README.md

 0.4.0
 - Added [IngotStacks](https://valheim.thunderstore.io/package/MySoloTeam/IngotStacks/) integration when both mods are installed
 - Added mod enforcement to all players if the mod is installed on the server
+- Fixed compatibility with the AzuAutoStore 2.0.0 update

 0.3.0
 - Added the config option to disable vanilla stack pile recipes, making them not buildable with the hammer.
 Disabled by default